 The CoorsTek Center will support Mines’ College of Applied Science and Engineering and will be the home of the Department of Physics.
-It will serve as an integral campus landmark located on the site of the former physics building, Meyer Hall, at 15th and Arapahoe streets.
+It will serve as an integral campus landmark located on the site of the former physics building, Meyer Hall, at 16th and Illinois streets.

 The nearly 100,000-square-foot building will feature forward-thinking design with flexible lab space and technologically advanced classrooms to foster interactive, hands-on learning.
 It will support the highly collaborative partnerships between the college’s four departments and two interdisciplinary programs including Physics, the Department of Chemistry and Geochemistry, the Department of Chemical Engineering and Biological Engineering, the Department of Metallurgical and Materials Engineering, the Materials Science Program, and the Nuclear Science and Engineering Program.